back-me-up-scotty/ClawCut/README.md

 - forwards the incoming request upstream as-is
 - overrides only the model to the currently selected profile
 - does **not** trim prompts
+- does **not** sanitize binary tool results or critical direct-read outputs
 - does **not** sanitize tool schemas
 - does **not** clean message history
 - does **not** reconstruct pseudo-tool-calls from plain text